chaosdorf/freitagsfoo-infobeamer/README.md

 This folder contains the main node which does the animations and switches between the different screens.

+## background

+You need to configura a background by adding a child package called `background`.
+A simple background which just paints a black screen is included.

 ## Credits

 Used fonts: